anirbanmukherjee2709/tsai_end2.0_Session_7/Assignment-1/README.md

 	 Val.
 Loss  5 labels: 1.574 |  Val.
 Acc  5 labels: 30.85%

 ```
-As we can see, the model for sentiments [0-5] starts from 27.73% validation accuracy and 1.574 validation loss which by 40th epoch is:  Val.
+As we can see, the model for sentiment [0-4] starts from 27.73% validation accuracy and 1.574 validation loss which by 40th epoch is:  Val.
 Loss: 1.574 |  Val.
 Acc: 30.85%

 ## Results: Accuracy, Loss
 Post training our model for sentiments' labels [0-4], we get a training accuracy of 86.57% and a validation accuracy of 30.85%

-The training and validation loss the model for sentiments_5 (for sentiments on scale 0-4):
+The training and validation loss the model for sentiments (for sentiments on scale 0-4):

 ![](train_valid_label_loss_5.png)

-The training and validation accuracy the model for sentiments_5 (for sentiments on scale 0-4):
+The training and validation accuracy the model for sentiment (for sentiments on scale 0-4):

 ![](train_valid_label_accuracy_5.png)